Israel president eyes new candidate to form government - RFI

 A poll released Wednesday by the Israel Democracy Institute think-tank showed that 70 percent of Israelis believe the coalition talks will fail and a new vote will be called.

-That could open another door for Netanyahu, who has claimed credit for Israel's largely successful coronavirus vaccination campaign.

-Netanyahu and his allies have flirted with legislation to create a direct vote for prime minister, hoping he would emerge victorious in a divided field, but with little success so far.
+Netanyahu and his allies have flirted with legislation to create a direct vote for prime minister, hoping he would emerge victorious in a divided field, but there is little indication so far that this initiative would get off the ground.

 © 2021 AFP